clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

                           text: "\U000F0045"

 ```
 This saved you from a considerable amount of manual calculation of widget positioning which would otherwise be required to place them manually with `x` and `y`!
-You only need to determine a common width and height for your widgets to distribute them on the page as you prefer. ([lvgl-cookbook-icontext]({{< ref "cookbook/lvgl#lvgl-cookbook-icontext" >}}) below shows how to use custom icons.)
+You only need to determine a common width and height for your widgets to distribute them on the page as you prefer. ([MDI icons in text]({{< ref "cookbook/lvgl#lvgl-cookbook-icontext" >}}) below shows how to use custom icons.)

 {{< anchor "lvgl-cookbook-grid" >}}